 Either fixed-or variable-length record format can be specified for a CICS-maintained data table.
-The maximum record length that is supported by SDT is 32KB.
+The maximum record length that is supported by shared data table support is 32KB.
 This length exceeds that supported by CICS file management, which thus imposes the actual limit.
-See the topic dealing with lengths of areas passed to CICS commands in the CICS Application Programming Guide.
-The maximum number of records that is supported is 16 777 215.
+See the CICS Application Programming Guide.
+The maximum number of records that is supported is 16,777,215.